Why is it so tough to sleep in the heat?

 4. Could a separate bedcover help?

 Experiment with a lower tog summer duvet (<5), a duvet cover alone, or just a sheet if you’re getting too hot during the night.
-Many couples find that having one single cover each (rather than sharing a double) is helpful during the summer, so that they share less body heat.
+Many couples find that having one single cover each (rather than sharing a double) is helpful for sleep during the summer, so that they share less body heat.

 5. Could warming gently help you cool down before bed?